sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/converting-version-contexts-to-search-contexts.md

 ## Prerequisites

 * This document assumes that you have already configured version contexts in your site configuration.
-* Search contexts and search context management are enabled in site configuration
+* Search contexts and search context management are enabled in global settings.

-Site admins can enable search contexts on private Sourcegraph instances in site configuration using the following:
+Site admins can enable search contexts on private Sourcegraph instances in global settings using the following:

 ```json
 "experimentalFeatures": {